belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 the Paas, the PaasConfig, or a combination of both.
 The template support Go templating syntax, in which all values from the Paas and PaasConfig can be referenced, more examples below.
 In addition to the default Go template functions, we've added support for
 [all Sprout](https://docs.atom.codes/sprout/groups/all) Go template functions.

+For more info on templating, see [api-guide on using templating in paas configuration](../administrators-guide/go-templating.md)

 #### Notes:
 - **Precedence**: When a custom field is configured with a template, it will take precedence over other settings like default,